abdelrhmanehab10/movies-tv-app-with-ai/README.md

 #Cinemotion

-This will be a movie app, that will use ai to suggest movie or series based on your mode.
+A movie app, Has a tool that use ai to suggest movie or series based on your mode.

 Used Library :